elmbridge/curriculum/CONTRIBUTING.md

 # Thanks!

-Thanks for taking the time to contribute to Elmbridge.
+Thanks for taking the time to contribute to ElmBridge.
 We sincerely appreciate it.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.